square/square-connect-go-sdk/swagger/docs/CustomerCustomAttributesApi.md

 > ListCustomerCustomAttributeDefinitionsResponse ListCustomerCustomAttributeDefinitions(ctx, optional)
 ListCustomerCustomAttributeDefinitions

-Lists the customer-related custom attribute definitions that belong to a Square seller account.
+Lists the customer-related [custom attribute definitions](entity:CustomAttributeDefinition) that belong to a Square seller account.
 When all response pages are retrieved, the results include all custom attribute definitions that are visible to the requesting application, including those that are created by other applications and set to `VISIBILITY_READ_ONLY` or `VISIBILITY_READ_WRITE_VALUES`.
+Note that seller-defined custom attributes (also known as custom fields) are always set to `VISIBILITY_READ_WRITE_VALUES`.

 ### Required Parameters